Edward Wolfe: Cartagena

 Edward Wolfe and his regiment took part in the expedition, which soon dissolved into a disaster.
 The British had decided to seize the port of Cartagena in South America, which was used to ship precious metals.
 However the British attacked during the rainy season and suffered around 18,000 casualties - almost entirely from disease.
 Abandoning the attack of Cartagena they then decided to attempt to capture Santiago in Cuba, only to be frustrated there as well.
 The expedition then returned home.

 Later career

-Wolfe had been lucky to survive the Cartagena disaster, in which so many of his comrades had died.
+Wolfe had been lucky to survive the Cartagena disaster, in which many of his comrades had died.
 He was made Colonel of the 8th (The King's) Regiment of Foot in 1745 and promoted to the rank of Lieutenant General in 1747.

 He had been too infirm to be considered for active service on the continent, once the War of the Austrian Succession broke out.
 However, when the Jacobite rising broke out in 1745 Wolfe was sent to Berwick to command of a detachment of troops.
 As the Jacobites advanced into England using a different route he was not called into action.